Ellen White Investigation

 5 - For it is sanctified by the word of God and prayer.

-Mrs. White quotes from verses 1 and 2 in her writings4 but never quotes verses 3-5 anywhere in her writings.
+Mrs. White quotes from verses 1 and 2 in her writings.4 However, she never quotes verses 3-5 anywhere in her writings.
 As an example, in Patriarchs and Prophets she quotes verse 1, but omits the rest of the passage:

-Paul says that "every creature" is "good" for food and those who teach otherwise are deaprting from the faith and following "seducing spirits, and doctrines of devils."
+In verse 4, Paul writes that "every creature" is "good" for food and those who teach otherwise are departing from the faith and following "seducing spirits, and doctrines of devils."
 It should come as no surprise that Ellen White omitted verses 3-5 of this passage because she frequently told her followers to abstain from eating meat:

-Furthermore, although Mrs. White never explicitly forbid marriage, there were times when she discouraged it.
+Furthermore, although Mrs. White never outright banned marriage, there were many times when she discouraged it.

-Omission #4 - Judgment began in first century A.D.
+Omission #4 - Judgment Began in the First Century A.D.

-In the Great Controversy Mrs. White describes the judgment and quotes 1 Peter 4:17:
+In the Great Controversy, Mrs. White describes the judgment and quotes from 1 Peter 4:17:

 So in the great day of final atonement and investigative judgment the only cases considered are those of the professed people of God.
 The judgment of the wicked is a distinct and separate work, and takes place at a later period.
 "Judgment must begin at the house of God: and if it first begin at us, what shall the end be of them that obey not the gospel?"
 1 Peter 4:17.10

-Compare this with 1 Peter 4:17 (KJV) and notice what is missing:
+Compare this with 1 Peter 4:17 (KJV) and notice (highlighted in yellow) what is missing:

 For the time is come that judgment must begin at the house of God: and if it first begin at us, what shall the end be of them that obey not the gospel of God?